 3. The sign up bonus value is the maximum possible dollar value you can get from the bonus if you take full advantage of it.
 So, with a 5% gas and grocery bonus for 6 months with a $250 cap - $250 would be the value.

-The downside?
-As a World Elite Mastercard there is a pretty high minimum income requirement attached.
-However, if you are able to meet the 80K personal or 150K household income, it’s a no brainer.
+The downsides?
+As a Visa Infinite card there is a pretty high minimum income requirement attached.
+However, if you are able to meet the 60K personal or 100K household income, it’s a no-brainer.

 Why You Want It: